 Regardless of which method you choose, if you are making eggs for Easter and they turn out a mess, this Deviled Egg Spread is the perfect solution.
 It’s one of my favorite appetizers.

-And don't forget Old Bay Deviled Eggs for the ones that remain beautifully intact.
+And don’t forget Old Bay Deviled Eggs for the ones that remain beautifully intact.
+Also, this is how I dye my Easter Eggs if you are looking for a good method.

 Hard Cooked Pressure Cooker Eggs